learntocodesb/learn-to-code-blog/README.md

 ## Contributing
 Contributing comes in many forms.
 You can:
 * Submit issues or ideas.
+* Make the docs awesome-er.
-* Make some sweet sass-y styling changes (or help make this site more original and unique to our group).
+* Show off your sweet sass-y styling skills (or help make this site more original and unique to our group).
 * Write new blog posts about anything programming, design or tech related.
+* Write Rake tasks or anything Ruby to make our lives easier (just note that this is a static site so you can only do so much with Ruby).
 * Anything else that you can thing of!

 Once you've made your changes, submit a pull request from your fork :)